 - Tape measure.
 Measuring is an integral part of carpentry – you’ll be measuring everything, and because you need your measurements to be precise, you’ll want to get the right tape measure.
-In terms of length, 25 feet is a good size because it’s long enough to measure most things, including rooms to fit items into, but still short enough to spring back easily.
+In terms of length, a 25 feet tape measure is a good size because it’s long enough to measure most things, including rooms to fit items into, but still short enough to spring back easily.

 - Saws.
-If you’re serious about progressing with carpentry, you’ll need to learn how to use a variety of saws, including a hand saw, table saw, circular saw, band saw, and coping saw, so that you’re able to cut wood to any specification.You can start off with a hand saw though, as these make it easy for beginners to understand how different types of wood respond to the blade – something that’s difficult to do with power saws.
+If you’re serious about progressing with carpentry, you’ll need to learn how to use a variety of saws, including a hand saw, table saw, circular saw, band saw, and coping saw, so that you’re able to cut wood to any specification.You can start off with a hand saw though, as these make it easy for beginners to understand how different types of wood respond to the blade – something that’s difficult to do with a power saw.
 You can read a detailed guide to the different types of hand saw in this article from Wood and Chop.

 - Chisels.
 Chisels are used just as much as saws in carpentry.
 They’re used to chip wood and clean out joints and saw cuts.
-It makes sense to buy chisels in sets, rather than individually – 5–7 should be enough to cover most projects.It’s best not to buy the cheapest sets, as they go blunt quickly.
-Bevel edge chisels are great quality and will hopefully last a lifetime.
+It makes sense to buy chisels in sets, rather than individually.
+Sizes 5–7 should be enough to cover most projects.It’s best not to buy the cheapest sets because they tend to go blunt quickly.
+Bevel edge chisels are of great quality and will hopefully last a lifetime.
 It’s also worth bearing in mind that wooden handles tend to be the most comfortable.
-You can have a look at some chisel sets here.
+You can have a look at some chisel sets on Amazon here.

 - Screwdrivers.
-Every tool box should contain screwdrivers – both flathead and Phillips head screwdrivers, and in a variety of sizes.
+Every toolbox should contain screwdrivers – both flathead and Phillips head screwdrivers, and in a variety of sizes.
 Again, buying a set often makes the most sense when you’re starting out.

 - Screws and bolts.
 There are lots of different types of screws and bolts, and using the right type can make a big difference to your work.
-Ideally, you want to be familiar with wood screws, machine screws, thread cutting machine screws and sheet metal screws.If you want to find out more, have a read of this guide to screws and bolts.
-As they come in so many shapes and sizes, it’s likely that you’ll want to buy specific items, purpose made for the type of project you are working on, to ensure the highest quality finish.
+Ideally, you want to be familiar with wood screws, machine screws, thread cutting machine screws, and sheet metal screws.If you want to find out more, have a read of this guide to screws and bolts from DIY Extra.
+As they come in so many shapes and sizes, it’s likely that you’ll want to buy specific items that are purpose-made for the type of project you are working on, to ensure the highest quality finish.

 - Marking knife.
 As the name suggests, a marking knife is used to mark and outline the precise place you’ll be cutting with your saw and make accurate lines.
 You can also use it for getting into tight joints and cleaning.
-You don’t need to spend a fortune on this – Amazon sell plenty of decent marking knives for under £10.
+You don’t need to spend a fortune on this – Amazon sells plenty of decent marking knives for under £10.

 - Clamps.
 You’ll need a clamp to secure the wood you’re working on to the table, and stop it wobbling around as you saw.
-You can have a look at a selection of clamps here.
+You can have a look at a selection of clamps on Amazon here.